Table of contents

 Each Excel file is designed to be updated by one instance of Excel at a time.
 They don’t have the same architecture as enterprise databases or product information management systems that are designed to support multiple users.

 This is different from how Product Information Management solutions such as Apimio operate.
-Such solutions can be updated by multiple employees in real-time, without worrying about changes not being saved from different sources.
+Multiple employees can update such solutions in real-time, without worrying about unsaved changes from different sources.
 PIM software allows for collaborative working, leading to seamless flows of information across all departments and channels.
 It also saves a lot of time.
 This is unlike in spreadsheets where you have to wait for one employee to finish making his changes to the sheet to pass on to the next employee.
 And this inefficient cycle goes on endlessly.

 3. No accountability as changes can’t be tracked

 This is unlike in automated solutions such as PIMs that log all changes made to the system.
-It can be configured to track changes on items, products, and other entities.
+You can configure it to track changes on items, products, and other entities.
 With this information, it is possible to reconstruct all the actions that happened to the configured entities.
 This is extremely important as it helps in simplifying the process of a system/data to restore in the event of loss or some malicious activities occurring in the PIM system.

 4. Lack of security

 Typically, spreadsheets are not that secure and therefore are at greater risk for data corruption or mismanagement of information.
 Files that contain sensitive financial information may not be safe from hackers.
-You can password protect a spreadsheet file, however, it may still not be sufficient for businesses to use.
+You can password protect a product spreadsheet file, however, it may still not be sufficient for businesses to use.
 Once someone has access to the spreadsheet data, it is impossible to restrict what they do with it.

 5. Don’t support real-time decision making

 Product Information Management systems are built to accommodate data analysis.
 With all information stored in one place, organizations can read consumer trends and make quality business decisions.
 The right dashboard software will provide you with the chart framework to build from while giving you plenty of opportunities to customize.

 6. Unsuitable for Digital Asset Management (DAM)